 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 How does a car move forwards?
-It actually moves forwards by pushing backwards on the road.
-Knowing this, how does an airplane move through the air when there are no roads on which to drive?
+It moves forwards by pushing backwards on the road.
+Knowing this, how does an airplane move through the air when no roads exist on which to drive?
 Why do you think an airplane is able to move forwards?
-(Answer: The students will probably say that the airplane pushes off the air to move, but this is not actually true.
-The answer lies in Newton's 3rd Law of Motion, which states that for every action there is an equal and opposite reaction.
-If you were to stand on a skateboard, for example, and you throw a bowling ball in one direction, you and the skateboard would move in the opposite direction of the bowling ball.
+(Answer: Expect students to probably say that the airplane pushes off the air to move, but this is not true.
+The answer lies in Newton's third law of motion that states that for every action there is an equal and opposite reaction.
+For example, if you were to stand on a skateboard and throw a bowling ball in one direction, you and the skateboard would move in the opposite direction of the bowling ball.
 Throwing the bowling ball is the action while the movement of the skateboard is the opposite reaction.
-This is how an airplane moves, but instead of throwing bowling balls, it "throws" lots of air molecules in the opposite direction of the its movement.)
+This is how an airplane moves, but instead of throwing bowling balls, it "throws" lots of air molecules in the opposite direction of its movement.)
 Think about a rocket in space.
-Although a rocket creates thrust — much like a jet engine — there is nothing in space (such as air) for the rocket to actually push against, yet it still moves when the rockets are fired, just as an airplane can move forwards when its engines are on and propellers are moving.
+Although a rocket creates thrust—much like a jet engine—nothing is present in space (such as air) for the rocket to push against, yet it still moves when the rockets are fired, just as an airplane can move forwards when its engines are on and propellers are moving.

-This idea demonstrates Newton's 3rd Law.
-A cars' tires push backwards against the road, which causes the car to move in the opposite direction — forwards.
-Although airplanes do not push against the air, their movement is still described by Newton's 3rd Law of Motion.
+This idea demonstrates Newton's third law of motion.
+Car tires push back against the road, which causes the car to move in the opposite direction—forwards.
+Although airplanes do not push against the air, their movement is still described by Newton's third law of motion.
 A jet engine and a propeller work together by grabbing air and "throwing" it backwards very quickly.
 This throwing of the air is the action.
-The reaction is that the airplane moves in the opposite direction — forwards.
-A rocket works in the same way, but instead of using air, it uses gasses that it carries inside of it (which means that a rocket can work in the atmosphere as well as out in space).
+The reaction is that the airplane moves in the opposite direction—forwards.
+A rocket works in the same way, but instead of using air, it uses gasses that it carries inside of it (which means that a rocket works in the atmosphere as well as in space).

 So if you throw a bowling ball while standing on a skateboard, why don't you move as far as the bowling ball does?
-Newton's 3rd Law states that the reaction must be equal and opposite.
+Newton's third law states that the reaction must be equal and opposite.
 If you do not move as far or as fast as the bowling ball, it does not seem like that is an equal reaction.
-Part of the reason why you do not move as far as the bowling ball is that the wheels have friction, which causes the skateboard to slow down.
-However, the more relevant reason that you do not move as far as the bowling ball does is because of your weight: you weigh a lot more than a bowling ball.
-When Newton's 3rd Law says the reaction is equal and opposite to the action, it means that the reaction force is equal and opposite to the action force.
+Part of the reason why you do not move as far as the bowling ball is that the wheels encounter friction, which slows the skateboard.
+However, the more relevant reason that you do not move as far as the bowling ball is because of your weight: you weigh a lot more than a bowling ball.
+When Newton's third law says the reaction is equal and opposite to the action, it means that the reaction force is equal and opposite to the action force.
 Even though the forces acting on the bowling ball and the skateboard are the same, the bowling ball moves farther because it is much lighter.
 Imagine pushing on a huge boulder.
-The pushing is a force, and you will have to apply a very large force on the boulder to get it to move.
+The pushing is a force, and you would have to apply a very large force on the boulder to get it to move.
 What if you put the same force into a pebble?
 It would go sailing through the air.
 The less mass something has, the further/faster it will travel when a constant force is applied to it.
 This is why you and the skateboard do not move as far as the bowling ball.

 Today we will learn about thrust.
 Thrust is the force that causes an airplane to move forwards because of the movement of air or gas.
-Not only does thrust push the airplane forwards, but that movement also allows the wings to create lift.
-(Lift is discussed in Airplanes Lesson 2.)
+Not only does thrust push the airplane forwards, but that movement also enables the wings to create lift.
+(Lift is discussed in the Airplanes unit, Lesson 2.)

 Lesson Background and Concepts for Teachers